If you were denied a new bank account recently, you’re not alone. Around 15% of people applying for new checking accounts are rejected daily.

 Banks That Don’t Use ChexSystems vs. Second Chance Banking

-Here is a quick comparison of non-ChexSystems vs. second chance bank accounts.
+Here is a quick comparison of a non-ChexSystems bank account vs. a second chance bank account.

 Banks That Don’t Use ChexSystems

-- Your ChexSystems record will not be checked when you are applying for a bank account.
+- Your ChexSystems report will not be checked when you are applying for a bank account.

 - Overdraft protection may be offered.

-- Your ChexSystems record is usually checked when you apply.
+- Your ChexSystems report is usually checked when you apply.

-- Sometimes you may need to pay maintenance fees.
+- Sometimes you may need to pay a monthly maintenance fee.

 - You may be able to get overdraft protection.